 HGN cannot be used to establish your blood alcohol concentration quantitatively.

-According to NHTSA, an angle of onset at 45 degrees indicates a BAC level of .10 or greater.
-Aside from this, an arresting officer cannot attempt to testify at trial as to their opinion concerning your BAC, in quantitative terms, based solely on the angle of onset of HGN.17
+An arresting officer cannot attempt to testify at trial as to their opinion concerning your BAC, in quantitative terms, based solely on the angle of onset of HGN.17

-Prosecutors are therefore limited in generating testimony related to what inferences may be drawn from a particular angle of onset.
-While an officer can testify whether or not there had been an angle of onset at 45 degrees, the police officer may not use the HGN test results to quantify your specific BAC level.18
+Therefore while an officer can testify whether or not there had been an angle of onset at 45 degrees, the police officer may not use the HGN test results to quantify your specific BAC level.18

 5. Horizontal gaze nystagmus test reliability – attacking it inside and outside the courtroom